Crinax/ill-language/README.md

 # ill-language
-IL (Image Language) is esoteric language that used images as code
+ILL (Image Language) is esoteric language that used images as code